Secularism in France: History

-Public education has been secular since the laws of March 28, 1882, and October 30, 1886, which established “moral and civic instruction” in place of teaching religious morals and secularism of personnel and programs, respectively.
+Public education has been secular since the laws of March 28, 1882, and October 30, 1886, which established "moral and civic instruction" in place of teaching religious morals and secularism of personnel and programs, respectively.

-In the nineteenth century, secularization laws gradually separated the state from historical ties with the Catholic Church and created new sociopolitical values constructed on the principles of republican universalism.
+In the 19th century, secularization laws gradually separated the state from historical ties with the Catholic Church and created new sociopolitical values constructed on the principles of republican universalism.
 This process, which took place in a larger movement linked to modernity, entrusted the French people with redefining the political and social foundations: the executive, legislative and judicial powers; the organization of the state, its components, its representations; the education system, the rites of civil life, and the development of law and morality; regardless of religious beliefs.
 The Third Republic notably recreated the organization of the school system, by establishing public, secular, and compulsory education (Jules Ferry laws).
-The Jules Ferry laws (1881-1882) are supplemented by the Goblet law (established in 1886) on the organization of primary education, article 17 of which provides that education in public schools is exclusively entrusted to secular staff.
+The Jules Ferry laws (1881–1882) are supplemented by the Goblet law (established in 1886) on the organization of primary education, article 17 of which provides that education in public schools is exclusively entrusted to secular staff.
 This process culminated in 1905 with the Law of Separation of Churches and State, which solidified secularization.